Armenian genocide: Trials

-Following the armistice, Allied governments championed the prosecution of war criminals.
+Following the armistice, Allied governments championed the prosecution of Armenian genocide perpetrators.
 Grand Vizier Damat Ferid Pasha publicly recognized that 800,000 Ottoman citizens of Armenian origin had died as a result of state policy and stated that "humanity, civilizations are shuddering, and forever will shudder, in face of this tragedy".
 The postwar Ottoman government held the Ottoman Special Military Tribunal, by which it sought to pin the Armenian genocide onto the CUP leadership while exonerating the Ottoman Empire as a whole, therefore avoiding partition by the Allies.
 The court ruled that "the crime of mass murder" of Armenians was "organized and carried out by the top leaders of CUP".
 Eighteen perpetrators (including Talaat, Enver, and Djemal) were sentenced to death, of whom only three were ultimately executed as the remainder had fled and were tried in absentia.
 The 1920 Treaty of Sèvres, which awarded Armenia a large area in eastern Anatolia, eliminated the Ottoman government's purpose for holding the trials.
 Prosecution was hampered by a widespread belief among Turkish Muslims that the actions against the Armenians were not punishable crimes.
-Increasingly, the crimes were considered necessary and justified to establish a Turkish nation-state.
+Increasingly, the genocide was considered necessary and justified to establish a Turkish nation-state.

-On 15 March 1921, Talaat was assassinated in Berlin as part of Operation Nemesis, the 1920s covert operation of the ARF to kill the perpetrators of the Armenian genocide.
+On 15 March 1921, Talaat was assassinated in Berlin as part of a covert operation of the ARF to kill the perpetrators of the Armenian genocide.
 The trial of his admitted killer, Soghomon Tehlirian, focused on Talaat's responsibility for genocide.
 Tehlirian was acquitted by a German jury.